2026-05-27 08:27:32 | EST

 News Analysis

-EU China Manufacturing Supply Chain - tracks key financial market trends, investor positioning, and trading activity.
+EU China Manufacturing Supply Chain - reflects changing financial market conditions and broader investor sentiment.
 Low production costs in China continue to anchor European supply chains, even as Brussels encourages businesses to reduce reliance on overseas manufacturing.
 The cost advantage appears to outweigh de-risking concerns for many companies, according to recent analysis.

 Live News